Mark 14: The plot to kill Jesus and his anointing in Bethany

 The anticipation of widespread audiences might mean the book was intended for wide distribution and not written solely for a single community.

-This begins the final section of Mark that probably originally ended at Mark 16:8 with the two Marys going to anoint Jesus' dead body and finding that they can not because he had risen from the dead, an anointing by God.
+This begins the final section of Mark, which probably originally ended at Mark 16:8 with the two Marys going to anoint Jesus' dead body and finding that they could not, because he had risen from the dead, an anointing by God.
 There is no time to anoint him when he is taken down from the cross and his body is not there for the women to anoint three days later (Mark 16:1).